-Progress to date - Issue is being addressed through Primary / Secondary legislation Image: Primary / S If this recommendation has not Short description of the content of the legislation/regulation/guideline/other actions Singapore has achieved full convergence with IFRS for Singapore listed companies for annual periods beginning on or after 1 January 2018.
-The ASC has published in December 2017 - the Singapore Financial Reporting Standards (International) or SFRS(1)s, a new financial reporting framework that is equivalent of the IFRS for Singapore listed companies.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Singapore has achieved full convergence with IFRS for Singapore listed companies for annual periods beginning on or after 1 January 2018.
+The ASC has published in December 2017 - the Singapore Financial Reporting Standards (International) or SFRS(I)s, a new financial reporting framework that is equivalent of the IFRS for Singapore listed companies.
 This framework is also available for voluntary application by all non-listed Singapore-incorporated companies at the same time.
 For non-listed entities adopting the SFRS, the SFRS is closely modelled after the International Financial Reporting Standards (IFRSs).
 Hence, the financial disclosure practices in Singapore are generally in compliance with IFRSs.
 In particular, the disclosure requirements of IFRS7, IFRS12 and IFRS13 have been adopted through SFRS107, SFRS112 and SFRS113 respectively.
 On expected loan loss provisioning - banks are expected to comply with the relevant impairment disclosure requirements under the accounting standards.
-Singapore has adopted IFRS 9 Financial Instruments issued by IASB in July 2014 as SFRS 109, without modification, in December 2014, while listed entities are expected to comply with SFRS(1) 9.
+Singapore has adopted IFRS 9 Financial Instruments issued by IASB in July 2014 as SFRS 109, without modification, in December 2014, while listed entities are expected to comply with SFRS(I) 9.
 In addition, MAS Notice 612 sets out the expectation that banks should adhere to the principles and guidance set out under the BCBS Guidance on Credit Risk and Accounting for Expected Credit Losses.
-This includes Principle 8 - that a bank's public disclosures should promote transparency and comparability by providing timely, relevant and decision-useful information.
-MAS continues to work closely with the Singapore. it this recommendation has not yet been fully implemented, please provide reasons for delayed implementation
+This includes Principle 8 R that a bank's public disclosures should promote transparency and comparability by providing timely, relevant and decision-useful information.
+MAS continues to work closely with the Singapore Accounting Standards Council (ASC) and engages the private sector, to ensure consistent application/ adoption of the IFRS through the SFRS(I) and SFRSs in Singapore. yet been fully implemented, please provide reasons for delayed implementation